eye-fly/universal_manipulation_interface/README.md

 dataset with "Working [after changing xyz to yxz]" -- eyefly2/robot_basis || changing using change of basis(pi rot azround z)

 "compatible" with current but need reverse of direction on pitch --  eyefly2/robot_unchanged_swaped_roll || changing using rotvect

+robot_interface cantron and recording data at a same time

 notes:
 1. for slamp piline and current gripper: